-Looking at Lucktastic (assuming the conceptual use of words as Luck is Fantastic) it all seems fairly simple and straightforward.
+Looking at Lucktastic (assuming the conceptual use of words such as Luck is Fantastic) it all seems fairly simple and straightforward.
 This is an application for Android and iPhones for playing scratch games online.
 Even better, it’s free.
 So what’s the catch?

 Where Do I Start at Lucktastic?

-Of course, the first thing players have to do is download the App on their phone, set up an account and then start to play.
+Of course, the first thing players have to do is download the App on their phone, set up an account, and then start to play.
 Ah – the catch!
 You have to be a US citizen to play.
 More on why shortly.
-Let’s go back to the games itself.
+Let’s go back to the games.
 Players win tokens that can be used to get more scratches.
-The token value (i.e. winnings) between $1 up to $100.
+The token value (i.e. winnings) is between $1 to $100.
 What a player wins is divided into what can be used to redeem and what can be used to cash in.
-It appears, cashing in means trading that part of your wallet for coupons.
+It appears, that cashing in means trading that part of your wallet for coupons.
 One article referenced Amazon Gift Cards though it does look like there are other advertisers that provide coupon rewards.

 More at Lucktastic

 Consecutive day play is encouraged with the US $5,000 a US $10,000 scratch cards.
 To “unlock” the US $5,000 scratch card, players must play five days consecutively.
 Ditto for the US $10,000 scratch card but for ten days.
 Oops, there is also a US $25,000 sweepstakes that have terms and conditions of play.

 Players can actually cash out their account as long as it is over $10 either by receiving a check (7 – 10 business days) or using a system called Dwolla.
 To activate this, click on the Four Leaf Clover.
-It will open a menu of a choice of options.
+It will open a menu of options.
 If you don’t have a Dwolla Account, it will walk you through the process of opening one.
 Dwolla is a US platform for money transfers.
 It looks pretty professional though it does look like you have to be a US citizen to register.